ORACAL: A Robust and Explainable Multimodal Framework for Smart Contract Vulnerability Detection with Causal Graph Enrichment: Methodology

 \subsection{Causal Attention Learning}

-Neural models often overfit to dataset artifacts (spurious correlations) that are predictive during training but not causally related to vulnerabilities, including variable naming conventions or functional style patterns.
+GNN-based vulnerability detectors often rely on spurious correlations between non-causal code components (such as variable naming conventions and functional style patterns) and vulnerability labels, instead of capturing the invariant causal substructures that reflect true vulnerability-triggering code patterns \cite{fan2022debiasing, jiang2023survey}.
+This leads to poor generalization under out-of-distribution (OOD) code distributions.
 To address this issue, causal attention seeks to disentangle causally relevant features from spurious ones by introducing an intervention-style learning objective and an attention mechanism that emphasizes true causal signals \cite{yang2021causal, sui2022causal, yang2025vuldiac}, thereby improving robustness under distribution shift and adversarially induced superficial changes.

 Accordingly, to ensure trustworthy predictions, the model must distinguish between true causal features (valid security logic) and spurious correlations (biases).
 We implement the \textbf{CausalAttentionHeteroClassifier}, as detailed in Figure \ref{fig:causal-architecture}.